teamstobor/nestcam/README.md

 [PiBakery](http://www.pibakery.org/) - This software uses simple programming blocks to install Linux OS and settings.

 [Rpi Camera Web Interface](http://elinux.org/RPi-Cam-Web-Interface) - This is the software we used to show the output of camera on a web page.
 This is very easy to use but very powerful.
 This software contains many features to save video or pictures, use motion detection.

+[Deforestation](http://time.com/4019277/trees-humans-deforestation/) - Billions of trees are being cut every year leading to habitat loss for birds.

 ### Requirements